BenAvery28/Jobber-Quotes/README.md

   - Books the job into Jobber’s calendar.
   - Notifies the assigned crew members.
   - Confirms the tentative/confirmed date and time with the customer.
-  - Rinse and repeat — no manual touch required.
+  - Rinse and repeat; no manual touch is required.

 ---